 Lawyers prefer to pay per lead instead of per click.
 It seems to be a more effective approach and there is no bidding system to deal with.
 (LSAs charge a flat rate per lead.)
-However, we believe local service ads should complement PPC marketing rather than replace it.
+However, we believe that you can improve your rankings in local service ads if they complement PPC marketing rather than replace it.

 Although they can spread brand awareness and boost conversions, Google’s local service ads are not an instant cure-all to all your digital marketing woes.
 Today’s legal consumers are much more savvy than their predecessors and more likely to research your firm carefully before converting via landing page.